-This site is maintained by Steven Last (Principal) of waste management and landfill consultancy professionals, IPPTS Associates.
+This site is maintained by Stephen Last (Principal) of waste management and landfill consultancy professionals, IPPTS Associates.

 We have more than 20 years experience across a very wide range of subjects throughout the Resource and Waste Management Industry.

 Our Mission: To Promote Sustainability – Not Necessarily Conservation

 When many people see articles like ours, which discuss minimizing man’s impact upon the environment, they tend to associate us with conservation.
 We do support conservation where we think it appropriate, but conservation can at times have serious negative consequences and especially if it holds up progress.
 Conservation of nature is not our main aim.

 Instead, we are driven by the concept of sustainability, and the development of sustainable communities, and we set out to apply this philosophy to the landfill-related subjects we write about.

 More About Conservation and Sustainability

 Definitions of conservation, are many and various.
 The earliest sense of the word was no doubt that used in physics as in:-